Batch service quotas and limits

 1 For pools that are not inter-node communication enabled.

-Additional limits set by the Batch service.
+These additional limits are set by the Batch service.
 Unlike resource quotas, these values cannot be changed.

 |Concurrent tasks per compute node||4 x number of node cores|